-The (i.e. ABC Corporation) (contractor), a corporation duly organized and existing under the laws of [insert State], and the United States Of America (judiciary), enter into this Agreement as of [insert date when the change of name became effective under applicable State law].

-- (a) The parties agree to the following facts: - (1) The judiciary, represented by various contracting officers has entered into certain contracts and purchase orders with the (i.e..
-XYZ Corporation), namely: [insert contract or purchase order identifications]; [or delete "namely" and insert "as shown in the attached list marked "Exhibit A" and incorporated in this Agreement by reference."].
-The term "the contracts," as used in this Agreement, means the above contracts and purchase orders and all other contracts and purchase orders, including all modifications, made by the judiciary and the contractor before the effective date of this Agreement (whether or not performance and payment have been completed and releases executed if the judiciary or the contractor has any remaining rights, duties, or obligations under these contracts and purchase orders). - (2) The (XYZ Corporation), by an amendment to its certificate of incorporation, dated 20, has changed its corporate name to (ABC Corporation). - (3) This amendment accomplishes a change of corporate name only and all rights and obligations of the judiciary and of the contractor under the contracts are unaffected by this change. - (4) Documentary evidence of this change of corporate name has been filed with the judiciary. - (b) In consideration of these facts, the parties agree that: - (1) the contracts covered by this Agreement are amended by substituting the name ("ABC Corporation") for the name
+orgar State nized ar s Of An (i.e. ABC Corporation) (contractor), a corporation duly nd existing under the laws of [insert State], and the United nerica (judiciary), enter into this Agreement as of [insert date ange of name became effective under applicable State law]. (a) The p arties agree to the following facts: (1) The judiciary, represented by various contracting officers has entered into certain contracts and purchase orders with the (2) The(XYZ Corporation), by an amendment to its certificate of incorporation, dated20, has changed its corporate name to(ABC Corporation).
+(3) This amendment accomplishes a change of corporate name only and all rights and obligations of the judiciary and of the contractor under the contracts are unaffected by this change.
+(4) Documentary evidence of this change of corporate name has been filed with the judiciary. (b) In cor nsideration of these facts, the parties agree that: (1) the contracts covered by this Agreement are amended by substituting the name("ABC Corporation") for the name

-("XYZ Corporation") wherever it appears in the contracts; and
+("XYZ Corporation") whe erever it appears in the

-(2) each party has executed this Agreement as of the day and year first above written.
+(2) each party has executed this Agreement as o above written. f the day and year first

-United States of America
+3y United States of America

-By Title

-ABC Corporation ABC Corporation

-By

 Title

-[Corporate Seal]
+ABC Corporation

+3y Titla

+Corp orate

+•

 Certificate

-l,, c ertify that I am the Secretary of (ABC Corporation); that , who signed this Agreement for this corporation, was then of this corporation; and that this Agree ment was duly signed for and on behalf of th his corporation by authority of its governing body and within the scope of its corpor ate powers.
-Witness my hand and the seal of this corporation this day of 20
+then and cope on beh , certify that I am the Secretary of, i); that, who signed this Agreemed of this corporation; and that this Agreemed alf of this corporation by authority of its governing corporate powers.
+Witness my hand and the second of 20 eement was duly signed for ng body and within the

+Ву

-[Corporate Seal]
+Seal]